 So why bring Venice into the picture at all, much less imply that it had some dark or conspiratorial role to play in the demise of the Bardi and Peruzzi?
 Briefly, there are two reasons that are rather obvious, and a third not-so-obvious reason that, as we shall see, shows the clear hand of Venetian manipulation.
-The obvious reasons are that the Bardi and Peruzzi companies conducted much of their international trade particularly their lucrative grain trade-with the Kingdom of Naples by leasing Venetian ships.
-This is a very important point, for it means that Venetian intelligence was faultlessly well-informed of the scale of the Florentine super-companies' trading with that kingdom, and thus were well-informed of their major international competitor's exposure to foreign trade, and how a disruption of their cash flow could ruin those competitors' business.
+The obvious reasons are that the Bardi and Peruzzi companies conducted much of their international trade-particularly their lucrative grain trade-with the Kingdom of Naples by leasing Venetian ships.
+This is a very important point, for it means that Venetian intelligence was faultlessly well-informed of their major international competitor's exposure to foreign trade, and how a disruption of their cash flow could ruin those competitors' business.